theblockstalk/eosio-contracts/governance/README.md

 Different governance components are provided as separate templates. e.g. consensus templates are separated from resource management templates.
 This is so that the different modules' functionality can be easily understood.
 A deployed EOSIO blockchain will need to blend all governance features into one set of contracts.

 **Purpose and use**

-These contracts are (currently) to understand the capacity for customization and to provide reference for implementation only.
-They have not been audited or used in production.
+These templates are (currently) **to understand the capacity for customization and to provide reference implementation guide only**.
+They have not been significantly tested, audited, or used in production.

 **Production goverance contracts**

 The following is a list of governance contracts in use on deployed blockchains:
 - [EOS](https://github.com/EOSIO/eosio.contracts/tree/master/contracts/eosio.system)
 - [Telos](https://github.com/telosnetwork/telos.contracts/tree/master/contracts/eosio.system)
 - [Worbi](https://github.com/worbli/worbli.contracts/tree/master/contracts/eosio.system)

 ## Contributions
 If you would like to contribute to these templates please create a PR and it will be reviewed.
-To contract me please go to [https://jackandtheblockstalk.com](https://jackandtheblockstalk.com)
+To contract me please go to [jackandtheblockstalk.com](https://jackandtheblockstalk.com)

 ### Consensus